DavidOsta/Simulink-Latency-Test/README.md

 ## What might go wrong
-* It seems that some PCs do not like simulink real time kernel.
+* It seems that some PCs do not like simulink real time kernel especially PCs with windows 10.
+Problem might be in drivers
-* Sometimes my pc just froze during simulation or worse I got a blue screen error.
-* I think that problem is in hardware compatibility (drivers)
-* I tried simulation on two lenovos and two acers and I only had problems with acer PCs

 ## Output for controller station should look like this